mtrjaxon/gch-public/README.md

    - **bin**: Contains the `gchcontentpack.gma` file, which you can upload to the workshop.

 ## Additional Notes

-- **Experimental Features**: Enable experimental features via the Options menu.
-This will make the "Create" button available.
-For best results, keep the file size below 900 Megabytes to avoid potential issues with the GMAD tool.

 - **Asynchronous Merging**: GCH3 includes a full release of asynchronous merging, providing notable speed improvements over its predecessor.